-If you are married, to qualify for this deduction you must either file jointly or file separately on the same form (Status 2a) with your spouse.
+To qualify for this deduction if you are married, you must either file Married Filing Jointly (Status 4) or file Married Filing Separately on the Same Form (Status 2a).
 When you file separately on the same form, your deduction must be divided equally between both spouses.
 If you are married and filing separately on separate forms, or your spouse is not filing, you cannot qualify for this deduction.